ivaleraM/GLFM/docs/README.md

     In Ubuntu, these libraries can be easily installed executing from a terminal:

         sudo apt-get install libgsl0ldbl
+        sudo apt-get install libgmp3-dev
             OR
         sudo apt-get install libgsl0-dev
         sudo apt-get install libgmp3-dev

 3. Compile the C++ code, either for MATLAB or for PYTHON
     * For MATLAB:

 You should add the path 'Ccode' and its children to Matlab workspace.
 Then, from matlab command window, execute:

     mex  -lgsl -lgmp -lgslcblas IBPsampler.cpp

     * For PYTHON:

 Go to src/GLFMpython folder and execute the following command from terminal:

     python setup.py build_ext --inplace